byronwall/excel-vba-book/book/00.5 basics of VBA/00 overview.md

 * adding references to other objects (specifically Office and Microsoft Runtime)

 The pitfalls of running macros and how they destroy the undo functionality.

+* using the debugger
+* using the Immediate window